 This webinar will clarify the upcoming changes regarding RSHE and explore the role of mental health within the context of Ofsted, discussing how the new guidance can be viewed as an opportunity to embed mental health and wellbeing within the new RSHE curriculum.

 This webinar will focus on the importance of having a lead role for putting mental health at the heart of the school, using the latest draft Ofsted framework and DfE’s guidance.

 This webinar provides an overview for School Leaders and Mental Health Leads on the key updates from the DfE Mental Health and Behaviour guidance.

 This webinar will focus on the meaning of mental wellbeing and the importance of resilience and a resilience-based approach in schools.

 This webinar explores the impact of the arrangements in the 2017 Children and Social Work Act and the 2018 update to 'Working Together to Safeguard Children' and equips school leaders and safeguarding leads with a valuable insight into the legal basis for change, areas of innovation and how schools can take advantage of the changes.

 This webinar is aimed at all members of the school community and will provide an expert overview of Ofsted's documents relating to wellbeing and mental health and what they mean for schools and the impact on mental health and schools' safeguarding provisions.

 In this webinar, Anna Bateman will be looking at an overview of the DfE green paper, including the plan for schools, the role of the mental health lead and mental health support teams.

-Our Essential CPD course in the role of the Designated Mental Health Lead provides you and your staff with the core content you need to ensure adherence with your the statutory requirements of the role.
+Our Essential CPD course in the role of the senior mental health lead provides you and your staff with the core content you need to ensure adherence with your the statutory requirements of the role.